juldebar/R_Metadata/README.md

   - rename this file as following :" **workflow_configuration_Dublin_Core_gsheet.json** "
 - Execute the [main script of the workflow](https://github.com/juldebar/R_Metadata/blob/master/metadata_workflow_google_doc_Dublin_Core/workflow_main_Dublin_Core_gsheet.R), read the logs and check that Geonetwork is accessible from R.

-If it works properly, you should see the datasets described in the  [spreadsheet containing dublin core metadata elements](https://docs.google.com/spreadsheets/d/1s8ntQAzgGagixZ-o9TMe6_8I4N0uARJz22Nbw7TLhWU/edit?usp=sharing) published in the geonetwork / CSW server.
+If it works properly, you should see all datasets described in the  [spreadsheet containing dublin core metadata elements](https://docs.google.com/spreadsheets/d/1s8ntQAzgGagixZ-o9TMe6_8I4N0uARJz22Nbw7TLhWU/edit?usp=sharing) displayed as metadata sheets published in the geonetwork / CSW server.

+## Usual Errors

+- Your token is not set if you use Geonetwork / Geoserver in the BlueBridge infrasrtructure
+- You are using emails in the ** metadata spreadsheet ** which are not declared in the ** contacts spreadsheet **
+- You didn't comply with syntactic rules
+  - contacts: see related wiki section
+  - provenance:  see related wiki section

 Once there, you can start tuning the workflow to plug other data sources and using other contacts.

 # Step 2 : Tune the workflow to fit your needs

-# Main scripts

-Once you have been able to execute the workflow with the templates and your SDI, you can customize the workflow to fit your specific needs.
+Once you have been able to execute the workflow with the provided templates and your SDI, you can customize the workflow to fit your specific needs.

-The most important scripts are the following
+Whatever the data source to be plugged, the most important step remain (see details in previous section) :
+ - the modification of the main script:
-- see previous section: edit the content of **json configuration files templates** (one specific json file per workflow / type of data source) to indicate how to connect the components of your spatial data infrastructure and the URLs of the google spreadsheets you created,
+ - the edition of the content of **json configuration files templates** (one specific json file per workflow / type of data source) to indicate how to connect the components of your spatial data infrastructure and the URLs of the google spreadsheets you created,
-- [write_Dublin_Core_metadata.R]() is the file in charge of processing the DCMI metadata elements to load a metadata object in R,
-- [write_metadata_OGC_19115_from_Dublin_Core.R]() is the file which contains functions called in [write_Dublin_Core_metadata.R]() to turn the R metadata object into OGC metadata and push it into geonetwork or any CSW server.

 ## Plug your data sources (spreadsheets, Postgres database, Thredds server) and your applications